Time’s Up movement takes spotlight at Globes

 Oprah Winfrey brought the crowd to its feet when she accepted the Cecil B. DeMille Award.

-“A new day is on the horizon,” Winfrey said.
-“And when that day finally dawns, it will be because of many magnificent women . . . and some pretty phenomenal men, fighting hard to make sure that they become the leaders who take us to the time when nobody ever has to say ‘Me Too’ again.”
+“I want all the girls watching here, now, to know that a new day is on the horizon,” Winfrey said.
+“And when that new day finally dawns, it will be because of a lot of magnificent women, many of whom are right here in this room tonight, and some pretty phenomenal men, fighting hard to make sure that they become the leaders who take us to the time when nobody ever has to say ‘Me Too’ again.”

 Critics spoke out against the choice to have the NBC late night host serve as the award show’s emcee, arguing a female host would have been more appropriate in light of the sex scandals.
 Meyers, however, fully addressed the controversy during his 13-minute opening monologue.